 The difference between a Money Market Account and Bank Savings

-Both types of investments work on the same principals.
+Both types of investments work on the same principles.
 You save your money in the bank.
 The bank uses that money to lend to other people at an interest rate of the loan repayment.

 You receive payment in terms of interest paid to you by the bank.